mattjbray/elm-prismicio/README.md

 To make a Prismic request, you need to do four things:

 1. Make sure we have fetched the API details.
-2. Select a Form.
+2. Select a Form (a kind of default query in Prismic).
 3. Optionally customise the Form's query.
-4. Submit the Request, providing a decoder to decode the documents in the result.
+4. Submit the Request, providing a decoder to marshal your documents from the result.

 In practice, it will look something like this: